shreyaresh/shreyaresh/README.md

 __<h2 align="center">Hi, I'm Shreya! 👋 :dizzy:</h2>__

-:books: I'm a recent graduate from MIT, having double majored in computer science and engineering as well as mathematics.
+:books: I'm an MIT graduate that double majored in computer science and engineering as well as mathematics.
 I love creating and building new things 🛠️, exploring the world 🔭, and learning more about using tech for social good 🌱!

 :zap: Right now, I am a software engineer at Braze.